johnmcraig/employee-manager/README.md

-# Data Entry System
+# Employee Manager

-> A data entry form with full CRUD functionality using Angular v8 for front end UI and Asp.Net Core for a back end web Api.
+> A management system using Angular version 8 for front end UI and Asp.Net Core for a back end web Api.

 ## Scope

 This is a project to demonstrate extending concepts into larger projects.
-It is an employee contact form for data entry using Angular SPA front-end.
+It is an employee management system with form validation using Angular and ASP.Net Core.
+The concepts is to familiarize and combine a popular JavaScript framework with C#/ASP.Net Core, while providing Api Versioning, Controller End point testing build in, and setup integration tests for future feature implementations.

 ## Development Stack